-Charles Abrams, MD, is currently a Professor of Medicine at the University of Pennsylvania, where he is the Associate Chief of the Hematology-Oncology Division.
+Charles Abrams, MD, is currently a Professor of Medicine, Pathology, and Laboratory Medicine, and the Director of the Blood Center for Patient Care & Discovery at the University of Pennsylvania and Children's Hospital of Philadelphia.
+He is also the Associate Chief of the Hematology-Oncology Division.
 Dr. Abrams graduated from Johns Hopkins University and Yale University School of Medicine, and was elected to Phi Beta Kappa and Alpha Omega Alpha.
-After an internship at Temple University Hospital, Dr. Abrams completed a residency and Hematology-Oncology fellowship at the University of Pennsylvania Hospital.
+After an internship at Temple University Hospital, Dr. Abrams completed a residency and Hematology-Oncology fellowship at the Hospital of the University of Pennsylvania.

-Dr. Abrams’ research is focused on phospholipid adaptor proteins and phospholipid kinases in the cytoskeletal dynamics of blood cells.
-Making extensive use of mouse genetics, his laboratory has given insight into the signaling cascades that are essential for normal hemostasis, but can also be perturbed during the generation of arterial thrombi.
-He is the Principal Investigator of two R01 awards and a K12 mentored training grant in clinical hematology, as well as the Project Leader of an NIH-supported Program Project.
-Dr. Abrams serves on the editorial boards of several journals, which include Blood, Thrombosis Research, and Current Opinions in Hematology.
-He has been elected to membership in the American Society of Clinical Investigation and the Association of American Physicians.
+Dr. Abrams’ research is focused on phosphoinositide signaling in platelets in other blood cells.
+Making extensive use of mouse genetics, his laboratory has given insight into signaling cascades that are both essential for normal hemostasis and perturbed during arterial thrombus formation.
+He is the Principal Investigator of two R01 awards and a K12 mentored training grant in clinical hematology and transfusion medicine.
+Dr. Abrams has been elected to membership in the American Society of Clinical Investigation and the Association of American Physicians.

 back to top